apchsh/SAFPhot/README.md

 - Review binning logic.
 Frames with different exposure times are currently binned separately, creating a discontinuity.
 Use times to determine binning?
 - Add output plots to plot_comp_phot such as FWHM
+- Save chosen aperture sizes and bkg parms used in phot.py to a file so they can be read in by plot.py